c-degni/algo-vis/packages/visualizer_component/README.md

 ## License
 MIT - See LICENSE for details

-Thanks for using the Data Structure Visualizer Component :raised_hands:!
+Thanks for using the Algo-Vis Component Package :raised_hands:!